stefegg/mvc2/README.md

 Things I would add with more time:
 - Different fonts / font weights
 - Responsiveness
+- General code check for semantic correctness ie. not using so many divs
 - More borders / color throughout the project, borders that flash when selection takes place
 - A seizure warning
 - High Score screen